sheriffderek/fairbanks-wordpress-theme/README.md

 # fairbanks-wordpress-theme
+Custom WordPress theme for Dawn Fairbanks Insurance -

+## backstory
+Started sometime in 2017 with Kyle.
+Buggeted at ~120 hours.

+Back and fourth for various reasons until September 2019 - at which time / @sheriffderek hopped in to finish the site.
+After 17 hours of work (totalling *well below* budget) (and probably about 4 hours to finish the thing) - Dawn got antsy and decided to have Kevin at C3i3 take over. *the site would have been done on Sep 20th* `¯\_(ツ)_/¯`

+So - as of Thursday, September 19th - it's up to Kevin @ http://www.c3i3.com

+## branches

+Up to you.
+Master is the latest.

-## MAMP setup
+## local MAMP setup
-...
+is what we used

+## build
+there's a gulp task - check the theme README SCSS - see theme README

 ## initial database migration

-wp-migrate-pro key: `14335cac-ef27-4ee2-8604-f01eb8ea6d2e`
+wp-migrate-pro key: `14335cac-ef27-4ee2-8604-f01eb8ea6d2e` (this license will stay active until the site is migrated)

+You can ask Dawn for her staging login - There's no saying who's adding what content when - so, we're not going to provide a static file.

-note the wp_ prefix is obb_
+*note the wp_ prefix is obb_*

 ## deployment

-pushing code to master will trigger githook to send it to the stage
+We setup SpinupWP and when pushing code to master will trigger githook to send it to the stage - (but you'll have to set things up however you want them to be.)

 ## staying in sync

-make admin changes on the stage and pull them down to local
+make admin changes on the stage and pull them down to local - (but you'll have to set things up however you want them to be.)

 * data down

 * code up

-This way - the client can use the stage to fill out the data while you work.
+This way - the client can use the stage to fill out the data while you work. (but you'll have to set things up however you want them to be.)